 As the primary senior resident of the ACS service, the PGY4 coordinates a team of junior residents in caring for all patients manifesting a surgical disease process on the floors or in the emergency room.
 These vary from straightforward biliary disease to small bowel obstruction to more complex surgical care.
 The rotation provides the opportunity for PGY4s to strengthen their primary operative skills as well as mentor the PGY2 class in the operating room.

-On the Vascular Rotation, the PGY4 leads a large team (two interns, a PGY3, and two fellows) under five Vascular attendings.
+On the Vascular Rotation, the PGY4 leads a large team (two to three interns, one or two PGY3s, and two fellows) under five Vascular attendings.
 The PGY4's responsibilities include the daily management of all service inpatients, assisting in Vascular surgery clinic, organizing appropriate staffing for all Vascular surgery cases.
 Operative cases for the PGY4 include open bypass procedures, endovascular interventions, and amputations.
 Often, the PGY4 assumes a teaching role with the junior residents, taking them through procedures mastered during the PGY3.
 These include amputations, arterio-venous fistulas, and potentially some bypass procedures.

 PGY4s spend a rotation in Summit, New Jersey.
 The experience builds on working relationships and experiences developed during previous rotations throughout the course of the residency program.
 Each PGY4 assumes responsibility for planning educational conferences and daily operative schedules.
 Attendings are heavily invested in resident education, and the PGY4 can tailor their experience to gain more experience in his or her area of interest.
 PGY4s spend their days in the operating room, gaining proficiency in a wide variety of general surgical, oncologic, and vascular procedures.
 PGY4s coordinate the care of their patients in a team approach with a Columbia surgical intern or an Overlook Family Practice intern.